 However, in our real-world testing, the POLA39 was the harder of the two to drive, at least for current with a few more volume steps on both the Sony 1Z and Lotoo PAW Gold Touch.
 You are talking around 85-90 low-gain unbalanced on the Lotoo PAW Gold Touch compared to 75-80 on the Valkyrie.

 The POLA39 definitely has a more pushed treble presence compared to the Valkyrie and sounds the brighter of the two electrostatic hybrids.

 However, the POLA39 can sound a tad brittle or thin in its percussion compared to the more liquid yet still energetic treble of the Valkyrie.
 It tends to tip the mids harmonic balance too much in favor of a brighter overtone and places the upper mids and lower treble into sharper focus.
-Percussion in that region dominate but can also sound a little splashy when busy.
+Percussion in that region dominates but can also sound a little splashy when busy.

 On the flip side, the mids are more forward sounding than the Valkyrie and vocals are more front and center with better presence.
-The Valkyrie actually has a bit more body in its vocal timbre, especially female vocals and doesn’t suffer from that bright percussion timbre the POLA39 can deliver when the upper mids get busy.
+The Valkyrie actually has a bit more body in its vocal timbre, especially female vocals, and doesn’t suffer from that bright percussion timbre the POLA39 can deliver when the upper mids get busy.

-Bass is more neutral on the POLA39, but then again the Weapon IX will make most things sound neutral.
-The tuning on the POLA39 is more balanced from the bass to mids.
+Bass is more neutral on the POLA39, but then again Weapon IX will make most things sound neutral.
+The tuning on the POLA39 is more balanced from the bass to the mids.
 It is still a classic dynamic driver timbre with a longish decay but it is not overly elevated with less of a lower-mids dip.